paulgb/d3class/4-scatterplot.md

     yAccessor = /* your code here */
 </div>

-We need an `<svg>` element to draw in, so let's create it.
-While we're at it, we'll create variables for the width and height of the plot.
+To make scales for our plot, we will need to know how big our chart will be.
+I'll use 600 by 400 because that's the size of the sandbox.

     chartWidth = 600;
     chartHeight = 400;
-    svg = d3.select('#sandbox').append('svg')
-      .attr('width', chartWidth)
-      .attr('height', chartHeight);

-Using the what we know about scales, we can
+Using the what we know about scales, we create scales for each axis.

     xScale = d3.scaleLinear()
         .domain([0, d3.max(iris, xAccessor)])